The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Officially, there are no rules outlined in the Scrum practice regarding the choice of sprint length, and only a brief mention is published about the teams themselves choosing the length of the Sprint.
 However, BVOP shares the above examples to give you a broader base of ideas.

 The whole team must reach a consensus on the length of the Sprint.
-It is not recommended that anyone make this decision on behalf of the Scrum team.
+It is not recommended that anyone makes this decision on behalf of the Scrum team.

-Shorter sprints suggest the faster discovery of obstacles for the team.
+Shorter sprints suggest a faster discovery of obstacles for the team.

 After the work is completed and before you reach the official end of the Sprint, a Sprint Retrospective event is held.
 The team discusses their work, customer comments, evaluates work, and processes.
 With shorter sprints, you have more frequent meetings.
 Problems are defined more often, and solutions are found faster.

 Short sprints provide more frequent customer feedback.
 Thus, the chance of creating unnecessary work or doing something wrong is reduced because the client will identify these irregularities when the increment is demonstrated.